Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/moisture-sensor-kit.md

 1. No device tags are required.
 1. Add a device attribute with the name "moisture" and the type `Number`.

 The device attributes specify what state information the device reports.
 The firmware that you’ll flash in the following sections will report the raw moisture level from the sensor every minute.
-Device attributes are ***case sensitive***, so make sure these are ***all lowercase***.
+Device attributes are ***case sensitive***, so make the name is ***all lowercase***.

 Click the `Create Device` button.
 The screen will change and show the device’s ID.
 This ID is required for the following sections.
 You might want to copy/paste it somewhere convenient.